Omar Narvaez’s consistency at the plate is one of the Mariners’ few bright spots

 Maybe it’s the distraction of the July 31 trade deadline looming or maybe it’s the long list of injured players that doesn’t seem to be shortening or maybe the recent road trip, but regardless, Seattle hasn’t had the comeback from the All-Star break it wanted.

-“The road trip was not kind to us, and we got to be more consistent offensively, that’s the biggest thing,” Mariners manager Scott Servais said.
+“The road trip was not kind to us, and we’ve got to be more consistent offensively, that’s the biggest thing,” Mariners manager Scott Servais said.
 “We’re not going to win many games in our league just by scoring two or three points.
 You got to do more and put some bigger rallies together.
 That’s not anybody trying to do too much, it’s just doing your job.”

 One of the few positives that Servais has seen from his team is the consistency of Omar Narvaez.